Dissertation Defense & Filing Resources

 Dissertation Draft and defense Announcement

 Once you have scheduled your defense, inform the GPC via email.
 You are required to submit an electronic copy of your dissertation draft to the GPC and dissertation committee four weeks prior to your defense.
-You must also send Elena Rossi via email: your abstract, name of Committee Chair, and defense details (ie. time/date/location).
+You must also send to the Front Desk Receptionist via email: your abstract, name of Committee Chair, and defense details (ie. time/date/location).
 Please do so two weeks prior to your defense so the announcement can be made in a timely manner.

 PREPARE Forms for defense